How to use Crisp for the first time

 Getting started for the E-commerce Industry

-This guide helps e-commerce teams get started with Crisp around pre-sale questions, order-related support, social messaging, and store-aware automation.
+Learn how e-commerce teams can set up Crisp for pre-sale questions, order-related support, social messaging, and AI-assisted automation.
 For e-commerce, great customer experience depends on speed, channel coverage, and context.
 Customers ask before buying, after ordering, during delivery, and when they need a return or refund.
-Crisp helps you keep those conversations in one place, connect your store data, and reduce repetitive requests with both knowledge content and Hugo. --Few readersGetting started for the SaaS industry
+Crisp helps you keep those conversations in one place, connect store data, and reduce repetitive requests with knowledge content, workflows, and Hugo.
+This guide isFew readersGetting started for the SaaS industry

-This guide helps SaaS companies get started with Crisp around onboarding, product questions, billing conversations, and long-term customer support.
+Learn how SaaS teams can set up Crisp for onboarding, product questions, billing conversations, and long-term customer support.
 SaaS teams usually need more than a basic live chat.
-You need a place where sales, support, onboarding, and customer success can share context, route conversations cleanly, and respond with reliable product knowledge.
-Crisp works especially well here because it combines the inbox, knowledge base, routing, customer data, and Hugo in the same enviroFew readers
+Sales, support, onboarding, and customer success all need shared context, reliable product knowledge, clean routing, and a way to bring account data into support conversations.
+Crisp works especially well here because the Inbox, knowledge base, routing, customer data, workflows, and Hugo can live in the same enviroFew readers

 Getting started with Crisp plans